Analyze Subnational Health Coverage Data with Inequality Metrics

 The function allows analysis of specific health indicators at subnational levels

-) and compares them with national-level data.
+(adminlevel_1 or district) and compares them with national-level data.